15+ Unique Holiday and Christmas Activities in Montreal for 2018

 7. Check out Montreal’s Nutcracker Market

-From November 26 to December 10, Le Palais des Congres will be hosting Montreal’s non-profit market, The Nutcracker Market!
-Local vendors pair up with excellent gift ideas, merchants and Les Grands Ballets Canadiens will donate 10% of proceeds to The Nutcracker for Children fund.
+From November 29 to December 9, Le Palais des Congrès will be hosting Montreal’s non-profit market, The Nutcracker Market!
+Local vendors pair up with excellent gift ideas, merchants and Les Grands Ballets Canadiens will donate 10% of proceeds to The Nutcracker Fund for Children.
 A good cause, a cheery atmosphere, and awesome gift ideas… what more could you ask for?

 The Sir George-Étienne Cartier National Historic Site is open to the public where visitors can explore the old victorian house and have some hot drinks by the fireplace!
 See the beautiful traditional decor and learn about the history of the house.
 There’s even holiday card making to participate in during your visit!